Harshvardan23/Pizza-Sales-Analysis/README.md

 * Extracted order_day and order_month from the order_date column to analyze trends over time.
 * Ensured all dates and times were standardized for consistency.

+# ❓ Questions Answered

+* What category of pizza was demanded the most?
+-- SQL query--
+  select pizza_category,
+	sum(total_price) as "Total_Sales",
+	sum(total_price)*100 / (select sum(total_price) from pizza_sales where MONTH(order_date) = 1) as "Total_Sales"
+	from pizza_sales
+	where MONTH(order_date) = 1
+	group by pizza_category;

+--OUTPUT--

+Which pizza brand brought in more sales in total price?

+Description of the analysis...

+What pizza size was ordered the most?

+Description of the analysis...

+At what time of the day do pizza sales peak?

+Description of the analysis...